joofor2030/-Kultra-Mega-Stores-Inventory/README.md

 #### 6. Who are the most valuable customers, and what products or services do they typically purchase?

-* **Process:** To find the most valuable customers, we group by `Customer Name`,'Customer_segment','Product_sub_Category' and sum their `Profit`.
-We order this in descending order to find the top performers.
-To identify typical purchases, for each top customer, we count the frequency of `Product Category` and `Product Sub-Category` and find the most common ones.
+* **Process:** To find the most valuable customers, I group by `Customer Name`,'Customer_segment','Product_sub_Category' and sum their `Profit`.
+I order this in descending order to find the top performers.
+To identify typical purchases, for each top customer, I count the frequency of `Product Category` and `Product Sub-Category` and find the most common ones.
 * **SQL Queries:**
     ```sql
     -- To identify Most Valuable Customers by Profit